-Access to NGOs is highly dependent on the place of residence.
+Welfare organisations and other NGOs offer free advice services which include basic legal advice.
+However, access to NGOs is highly dependent on the place of residence.
 In some reception centres, welfare organisations or refugee councils have regular office hours or are located close to the centres so asylum seekers can easily access the offices of such organisations.
 However, offices of NGOs do not exist in all relevant locations and in any case, access to such services is not systematically ensured.
+As of 2022, there is no mechanism at the federal level which ensures that asylum seekers are getting access to legal advice from an independent institution before the interview.

 In AnkER centres in Bavaria, access of NGOs depends on the management of the centre.
 In the AnKER Regensburg for example, Caritas, Amnesty International, the Refugee law clinic Regensburg and Campus Asyl have access to the facility, while in Manching/Ingolstadt, only Caritas has established presence.
 In the experience of certain NGOs, asylum seekers are not systematically re-directed to NGOs for further information.
 In centres such as Manching/Ingolstadt and Regensburg, NGOs have further no way of ensuring systematic counselling sessions with every new arrival, since they do not receive the registration list of residents in the AnKER centre.